cluj-scala/cluj-scala-problem-solving/README.md

 # Cluj.scala meetup - Problem solving by learning Scala

 Meetup page: http://www.meetup.com/cluj-scala/events/225092732/
+on September 23, 2015 @ ClujHub, Cluj Napoca

 This is a project to help us get started at our meetup.
 It will install Scala & SBT for you, and it contains some examples of solved problems with unit tests.